anujsngh/AutoROLE/README.md

 # Automate_ROLE
-This simple script automates attendance process in ROLE.
+This simple script automates attendance process in ROLE/MOODLE.

 steps:
 1) Create "ROLE_USERNAME" and "ROLE_PASSWORD" environ variables in environment variables with their values as your moodle/ROLE username and password respectively.